 Why autonomous cars need a highly precise map

-This is better explained with few real-life examples.
+This is better explained with a few real-life examples.

-When you consider how much information is needed to make these manoeuvres, you realise how richly detailed a map of this kind needs to be.
+When you consider how much information is needed to make these maneuvers, you realize how richly detailed a map of this kind needs to be.

 HERE has already started to collect this richly detailed information and one way it is doing so is by using a technique called LiDAR which we explained in an earlier post.
 HERE cars equipped with LiDAR and imagery tech are currently out and about on roads across the globe in order to capture the world in 3D.

 After processing the data, the result is a 3D representation of the street environment that bears a very close resemblance to its real-world counterpart, with accuracy processed to a level of 10-20cm - a level of map precision we consider to be adequate for the purposes of highly automated driving.

 A map as a natural canvas for sensor data

 One could argue that although sensors currently have limited reach, they’re evolving quite fast and could potentially fill the gap soon and replace the need of an HD map.